On average, your neighbors pay $100 a month.See Your Rates

 Let QuoteWizard help.
 Fill out our easy to use (and understand) form and you’ll be well on your way to finding affordable car insurance.
 How?
 We’ll put you in touch with top insurance companies so you can compare quotes and get the best rates.

-Last year, 94,418 people used QuoteWizard to get an auto insurance quote comparison in North Carolina from top auto insurance companies and find the cheapest rates.
+Last year, 94,418 people used QuoteWizard to get an auto insurance quotes comparison in North Carolina from top companies and find the cheapest rates.

 These are the most common vehicles owned by North Carolina drivers requesting car insurance quotes through QuoteWizard in the past year.

 Last year, these were the most common car insurance companies reported by QuoteWizard users living in the state of North Carolina.
 Out of the 94,418 North Carolina drivers that used QuoteWizard to request insurance quotes last year, 8,549 had no car insurance.